Saltcoats Town Hall: History

 In the late 19th century, the burgh leaders decided to augment the town house by erecting a public hall on an adjacent site to the south which was occupied by the parish school.
 This part of the complex, the town hall, was designed by Howie and Walton of Glasgow in the Renaissance style, built in ashlar stone and was officially opened on 22 October 1892.
 The design involved a symmetrical main frontage with three bays facing onto Countess Street with an additional bay to the left: the central bay, which slightly projected forward, featured a round headed doorway with a fanlight flanked by pilasters supporting a balcony.
 There were three rounded headed windows on the first floor and a large open pediment above.
 The main pediment contained a panel decorated with swags, bearing the inscription "Town Hall" and surmounted by a smaller pediment containing a cartouche in the tympanum.

-The town was advanced from the status of burgh of barony to small burgh in 1930, but, because of the limited space available in the town house, the burgh leaders chose to establish the town clerk's office in Montgomerie Cresent.
-Meanwhile, the town hall became a cinema in the 1920s: it continued in that role until the demand for cinema seats declined and it closed in 1972.
+The town was advanced from the status of burgh of barony to small burgh in 1930, but, because of the limited space available in the town house, the burgh leaders chose to establish the town clerk's office in Montgomerie Crescent.
+In the 1920s, the town hall became a cinema, known as the "Countess Picture Theatre" or "Countess Cinema".
+It continued in that role until 1972, when it was closed following a decline in the demand for cinema seats.
 The condition of the complex was allowed to deteriorate in the early part of the 21st century and the building closed completely in July 2010.
-An extensive programme of refurbishment works was initiated in 2015 to restore it for use by North Ayrshire Council as hub for the delivery of local services.
+An extensive programme of refurbishment works was initiated in 2015 to restore it for use by North Ayrshire Council as a hub for the delivery of local services.
 The works were undertaken to a design by McLean Architects and Wellwood Leslie at a cost of £3.7 million.
 The building was officially re-opened by the First Minister, Nicola Sturgeon, on 14 March 2016.